jimpanseiscool/talent-campus-joel/README.md

-# talent-campus-joel
+# Talent-Campus projects from Joel

-My projects in the talent-campus
+Under "Projects" you can find my stuff what i do in the cooding lesson.